Logoplaste

-Logoplaste is a Portuguese company, producing rigid plastic containers.
+Logoplaste is a Portuguese company, producing rigid plastic packaging.

-Logoplaste was incorporated in 1976, pioneering in-house manufacturing in Europe, with the “Hole in the Wall” concept. ("Hole in the Wall" is industry jargon, describing the process of building the plant that manufactures a product's plastic packaging immediately next door to the plant where it is manufactured, as an addition to their building, reducing shipping costs.)
-Managing 63 plants today, Logoplaste is headquartered in Cascais.
+Logoplaste was incorporated in 1976, pioneering in-house manufacturing in Europe, with the “Hole in the Wall” concept. ("Hole in the Wall" is industry jargon, describing the process of installing a plant that manufactures plastic packaging immediately next door to the plant where the product is filled, reducing shipping costs, secondary packaging and CO2e emissions.)
+The company is now managing over 70 plants today across North America, Europe, South America and South East Asia and is active across the Home Care, Personal Care, Food, Dairy, Pharma end markets.
+Logoplaste is headquartered in Cascais and serves large fast moving consumer products companies.
+In 2016 a majority stake was sold to Carlyle Private Equity fund to help fund the growth and in 2021 the fund sold its majority stake to Ontario Teachers Pension Plan, while the founding family remains a relevant shareholder.